-In addition to advancing a dialogue on the role of CCUS in a clean energy future, the CCUS initiative will also provide helpful resources, case studies, planning tools, best-practice documents, training and direct assistance to policymakers and other stakeholders.
+In addition to advancing a dialogue on the role of CCUS in a clean energy future, the CCUS initiative will also provide helpful resources, case studies, planning tools, best-practice documents, and possibly in-depth technical studies.

 The Carbon Capture, Utilization, and Storage (CCUS) initiative works with governments, the private sector and the investment community to reduce carbon emissions from power generation and industrial processes.